campenr/mothur-py/README.md

 ### Advanced Usage

-The current files and current directories for use in mothur are stored in dictionary attributes of the `Mothur` instance, `current_files` and `current_dirs` respectivley.
+The current files and current directories for use in mothur are stored in dictionary attributes of the `Mothur` instance, `current_files` and `current_dirs` respectively.
 These values can be passed to mothur commands, e.g:

     # passing current fasta file to summary.seqs()
     m.summary.seqs(fasta=m.current_files['fasta'])

 The `current` keyword is actually just a shortcut for this functionality so it will always be easier to just pass `'current'`.
-However, this demonstrates that the paramters of the mothur commands can accept any variable as long as it will resolve to something that mothur accepts, in the above example the dictionary value it resolves to a string that is the path to a `.fasta` file.
-As a better example, you could perform classification of sequences at multiple defined cutoffs as follows:
+However, this demonstrates that the parameters of the mothur commands can accept any variable as long as it will resolve to something that mothur accepts.
+In the above example, the dictionary value resolves to a string that is the path to the `.fasta` file.
+As a better example of passing python variables as mothur command parameters, you could perform classification of sequences at multiple defined cutoffs as follows:

     # iterate over list off possible cutoff values
     for cutoff in [70, 80, 90]: